FabioNagamine/estufa/README.md

 # estufa
-# this project has the intent to control a greenhouse using a ESP32
+# this project has the intent to control a greenhouse using an ESP32
 #